devcontainers/devcontainers.github.io/_implementors/templates-distribution.md

 ## <a href="#guide-to-publishing-templates" name="guide-to-publishing-templates" class="anchor">Guide to publishing Templates</a>

-The dev container CLI can be used to publish [Dev Container Template](https://containers.dev/implementors/templates/) artifacts to an OCI registry (that supports the [artifacts specification](https://oras.land/implementors/)).
+The Dev Container CLI can be used to publish [Template](https://containers.dev/implementors/templates/) artifacts to an OCI registry (that supports the [artifacts specification](https://oras.land/implementors/)).

 To see all the available options, run `devcontainers templates publish --help`.